 July and August are also peak season for long-distance hikes in the Alps, Pyrenees and Dolomites at elevations above 2000m (6561ft), with long days, snow-free trails, relatively stable weather and huts open (book your bunk well in advance).

-September to October is for wine and leaf-peeping
+Best for the wine harvest and leaf-peeping

 Autumn can be a glorious season to visit Europe, with golden days, thinning crowds and shoulder-season prices sweetening the deal.
 With days still mild (from 15°C to 25°C, or 59°F to 77°F), September is ideal for outdoor activities like hiking, cycling and kayaking.
 It’s also the month when the wine harvest gets underway in vineyards all over Europe, bringing the swing of panniers, the musty scent of freshly crushed grapes on the breeze, color-changing foliage and new wine.
 Wine regions like the Loire Valley and Burgundy in France, the steeply terraced Douro in Portugal and the Montepulciano region in Tuscany, Italy, are at their radiant best.